 Pubs and Restaurants

-Close by in Dromahair there are two great pubs; The Blue Devon and the Stanford Village Inn, both great for having a drink in a friendly setting, with a lovely local atmosphere and live music on occasion.
+Close by in Dromahair there are four great pubs; The Blue Devon, the Stanford Village Inn, The Wood inn and the Clubhouse.
+All are great for having a drink in a friendly setting, with a lovely local atmosphere and live music on occasion.
 There are two restaurants in Dromahair; Riverbank Restaurant and Luna Restaurant.
 Riverbank has a great menu and the service is excellent, and while Luna is mentioned in the Michelin Guide, we’d happily dine in either of the two.
 Slightly further out, in Manorhamilton and Sligo, there’s a broader range of options, so feel free to ask us for recommendations.

 Forest’s, Mountains and Waterfalls